Ybbet/MMM-google-tts/README.md

         }
     },
 ```
+Be aware that the ``payload`` is a string and not an array.

 ## Inspiration
 This module was created on the basis of the [MMM-TTS](https://github.com/fewieden/MMM-TTS) module of fewieden.
+The launch of the video for google-tts is based on the module [MMM-AlarmClock](https://github.com/fewieden/MMM-AlarmClock/blob/master/MMM-AlarmClock.js#L285)'s sound.